joshaw/vis/doc/lua_api.md

 - `file.size`
     - Current file size in bytes
 - `file:content(pos, len)`
-    - Returns `len` bytes of the content of the file starting at byte number `pos` as a single string
+    - Returns `len` bytes of the file starting at byte number `pos`
+    - As a single string
 - `file:content({start, finish})`
-    - Returns a string containing the contents of the file from `start` byte to the `finish` byte.
+    - Returns a string containing the contents of the file
+    - From byte `start` until byte `finish`.
 - `file:delete(pos, len)`
     - Remove `len` bytes from the contents of the file starting at byte position `pos`